-It’s also important to know what your own values are because when you know what your own values are, it’s easier to “stay in your own lane” because you know that you are taking care of yourself and others will take care of themselves as they see fit.
+You need to know what your own values are.
+When you know what your own values are, it’s easier to “stay in your own lane” because you know that you are taking care of yourself, and others will take care of themselves as they see fit.
 It’s a conscious decision and personal choice.
 Values provide guardrails to keep us focused on us and out of judgment of others.

 Take 15 min or so today and ask yourself the question: